Pokémon 4Ever: Reception

 Loren King of the Chicago Tribune gave the film a generally positive review, saying: "The latest installment in the Pokémon canon is surprising less moldy and trite than the last two, likely because much of the Japanese anime is set in a scenic forest where Pokémon graze in peace.
 The backdrop provides a welcome respite from the ear-, eye- and mind-numbing Pokémon action.
 And the time-travel plot, though less than inspired, is still tolerable enough for adults accompanying kids".
 He added that "like most Pokémon tales, this one offers lots of exposition and clunky dialogue, but also counters the expected mayhem with a sweet-sided story about friendship and peaceful creatures who prefer to live far from the madding crowd".
 Angel Cohn of TV Guide said in his review that "the story is a bit predictable and the characters given to restating the obvious (presumably for the benefit of very young viewers), but overall this third Pokémon sequel is surprisingly entertaining, and a mystery surrounding Sammy's identity provides an interesting twist.
 The film's flat, traditional anime aesthetic is perfectly suited to the look of the bold, cartoon-like creatures, though the animators switch to a more CGI-influenced look for portions of the final battle sequence.
 While well done, these scenes feel jarring and out of sync with the rest of the film.
 Quibbles aside, children and adults enamored of all things Pokémon won't be disappointed".

+Home media

+North America

+In the United States, Miramax released the film on DVD and VHS in 2003.
+In 2010, Disney sold off Miramax, which they had owned since 1993, with private equity firm Filmyard Holdings taking over the company and its libraries in 2010.
+In 2011, Filmyard Holdings licensed the home media rights for various Miramax titles to Echo Bridge Home Entertainment and Lionsgate Films.
+On March 3, 2015, Lionsgate Home Entertainment released a 4-pack DVD set, which included the three other Pokémon films Miramax held the American rights to (Pokémon Heroes, Pokémon: Jirachi, Wish Maker and Pokémon: Destiny Deoxys).
+A 2012 Blu-ray version of this release by Echo Bridge also exists.
+During March 2016, it was announced that Qatari company beIN Media Group had purchased Miramax from Filmyard Holdings.
+In April 2020, Paramount Global bought a 49% stake in Miramax from beIN, which gave them the rights to the Miramax catalog.
+Their home video arm Paramount Home Entertainment subsequently began reissuing many Miramax titles, and on September 22, 2020, Pokémon 4Ever was reissued on DVD by Paramount Home Entertainment.